Younes-Charfaoui/JavaFX-Bundle/README.md

 ````

 ##### 1- The Map Way:
-another way to create the FXBundle Object is throught a constructor that accept a map of type String => Object
+Another way to build the FXBundle Object is throughout a constructor that receives a map of type String => Object

 ````java
 // create a simple hash map.